-Building Sustainable Data Governance Programs with Agile Concepts
+Building Sustainable Data Governance Programmes with Agile Concepts

-Sustainable data governance programs are key to managing rapid data growth
+Sustainable data governance programmes are key to managing rapid data growth

 The digital revolution has led to an explosive growth in the amount of data created and collected, driving businesses to seek new ways to manage and discover value in the data they hold.
 In turn, the growth of stored data has been a longstanding management problem, which if not addressed can lead to potential vulnerabilities, data misuse, and possible data loss.

 The need for sustainable data governance is increasing as data grows exponentially and shows no signs of stopping.
 According to research firm Statista, the volume of data/information created, captured, copied, and consumed worldwide will grow to more than 180 zettabytes by 2025, from approximately 79 zettabytes in 2021.

 Sustainable data governance is focused on being agile, proving out the model through quicker iterations of smaller data sets, organising and simplifying data management, and leveraging technology to sustain the investments.
 These investments will allow companies to be more flexible in how they present, use, and consume data and enable more rapid adoption and compliance with data governance controls.

 What’s more, the demands of analytics and the expected value garnered from data require that companies get a much better handle on data, while also protecting it and making it easier for authorised users to access.
 This is where sustainable data governance comes into play.

 Although it is not a new concept, data governance is on an evolutionary path, where demands placed on data drive changes in how data governance is performed and quickly modified to address new challenges.
 Themes such as data privacy, digital transformation, monetisation, and regulatory supervision are driving enhanced needs for governance while further highlighting the costs and risks of ignoring the topic.